cs1302uga/cs1302-api-app/meta/ATTRIBUTION.md

 ### Assets Authored by Others

-**NOTE:** If you are unable to determine the license for an asset, then you should list it as "Assumed proprietary: using under academic fair use." instead of leaving the license information blank.
+> If you are unable to determine the license for an asset, then
+> you should list it as "Assumed proprietary: using under academic fair use."
+> instead of leaving the license information blank.

 * Example 1 Asset Name
   - `resources/path/to/file`